8-Year-Old Singaporean Girl Tells Lady Off For Shaming Her Mum For Breastfeeding In Public

 It's no secret women are often shamed and harassed for breastfeeding in public.
 But to be told off by an 8-year-old?
 Simply applaudable!
 What this little girl did will melt your heart.

-Just last week we heard of a woman who was shamed by young women for breastfeeding her twin girls at Toast Box at MBS.
+We have heard of incidents where mums are shamed for breastfeeding in public.
+Just like this woman who was shamed by young women for breastfeeding her twin girls at Toast Box at MBS.
 I’m starting to think the world will only be happy if we are all mothers with full-time jobs and breastfeed exclusively, but never in public.

 Can you imagine the horror of being harassed for breastfeeding your baby in your own car?
 This is what happened to Karen, a mum of 2 gorgeous daughters, Emily (8 years old) and Rose (4 months old).

 Karen, a stay-at-home mum (aged 34), reached out to us, wanting to share her amazing story.
 She was (as every mother would be) so proud of her daughter for standing up for her.

 Karen was picking her mum up from Kallang Leisure Park last Sunday, and brought her daughters along for the drive.
 She also had no helper to leave them at home with.
 As Karen was a bit early for the pick-up, and Rose was hungry, Karen moved into the back seat of her car (to get more comfortable), and began to nurse her child.

 She was parked at an open-air carpark, under the shade, at the side of the mall.
 Emily was in the back seat as well, reading her book.
 About five minutes into her feed, a middle-aged woman, who "looked like she was a working professional", walked past her car, stopped right in front of Karen, and confronted her through the window of her car.

 “Put your naked breasts away!
 It’s totally not the right place to do this.”